-Our expert facial plastic surgeon, Dr. Inessa Fishman, most commonly removes lipomas via a minor surgical procedure.
-She performs lipoma excision surgery with local or general anesthesia.
-The size and location of the lipoma help design a specific treatment plan; this said, the vast majority of the lipomas Dr. Fishman removes are treated with the help of local anesthesia in the office.
+Our Facial Plastic surgeon, Dr. Inessa Fishman, most commonly removes lipomas via a minor surgical procedure, performing lipoma excision surgery with local or general anesthesia.
+The size and location of the lipoma help design a specific treatment plan; this said, the vast majority of the lipomas Dr. Fishman removes are treated with the help of local anesthesia and relaxing medications in the comfort of our clinic.

 During surgery, and after freezing the area of treatment with numbing medicine, Dr. Fishman places an incision directly on top of the lipoma or behind the hairline, for lipomas within the forehead or scalp.
 She dissects and removes the lipoma and carefully closes the surgical incision for the best cosmetic result.
 The scar after lipoma removal surgery tends to heal quite well over time; most scars are hidden within the hair-bearing scalp or the natural expression lines of the face.